avtansh-code/filevalidationlogs/README.md

 **4. download-icon – this is to set whether the user wishes to see the download icon or not**

 It takes in one of the two values – block(show icon) or none(hide icon).
-Default value is block
+Default value is block, i.e. the download icon will be displayed by default.

 **e.g.**